Having your oesophageal cancer operation

 When you wake up, you are likely to have several tubes in place.
 Some give you fluids, painkillers and blood transfusions.
 Others drain the wound, drain your urine, and drain fluid from your stomach to stop you feeling sick.
 Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.

-You will not be able to eat at first.
-You will have fluids through your drip to keep you hydrated.
+You will not be able to eat or drink straight away and so you have fluids through your drip.
+You may be allowed to moisten your mouth with small sips of water.
 You will gradually start eating and drinking.
 The hospital dietician will give you help and advice with managing your diet during your stay and afterwards.

 This section is about what to expect before you have your operation.
 You can find information on